sulfuror/rescript-sh/README.md

 **Rescript Commands**:

-1. `config, --config`: this will open the configuration file.
+1. `config, --config`: this will open the configuration dialog.
 2. `install, --install`: this will place rescript in your `$PATH` (in your home directory).
 3. `logs, --logs`: this command needs an option.
 Options are as follows:
 	1. `--cat`: display output of selected log file (you need to copy and paste the filename to display it).